United States v. Throckmorton: Maryland Steel Co. v. Marney

 At the turn of the century the Maryland Court of Appeals, also that state's highest court, accepted Throckmorton as controlling in Maryland Steel Co. v.
 Marney.
-The petitioner had sought to vacate a judgement several years earlier in favor of one of its employees blinded in an accident after learning that the employee had conspired with several former coworkers to testify that they were present at the time of the accident when they were in fact elsewhere.
+The petitioner had sought to vacate a judgment several years earlier in favor of one of its employees blinded in an accident after learning that the employee had conspired with several former coworkers to testify that they were present at the time of the accident when they were in fact elsewhere.
 Judge Andrew Hunter Boyd wrote for a unanimous court affirming lower-court rulings in favor of the employee, on the grounds that the company could have easily discovered the truth before trial and confronted Marney and his witnesses with it but did not.
 He later discussed at some length the distinctions, or lack thereof, between the different types of fraud.

 Boyd cited Throckmorton and Pico, which he found "very similar to this case in many respects", quoting extensively from both, in opposition to the prospect of endless litigation. "[T]here is perhaps no infamous crime more frequently attributed to others than that of perjury", he wrote.
 "The losing party to a cause is too frequently ready to attribute his defeat to the false swearing of witnesses, and the frame of mind he is in, under such circumstances, easily enables him to reach the conclusion that his opponent has procured such false testimony by means of money or other unlawful inducement."
 Therefore, the petitioner was required to support that claim with strong evidence.

 Boyd took the position that situations like the one in Pico and the instant case in which an opposing party was accused not merely of perjury but suborning that of others, where the defeated party was otherwise reasonably able to have discovered this at the time of the trial.
 "In the first place, witnesses are not apt to commit perjury against the wish of the party calling them and they, as a rule, perhaps do not do so without some expected compensation" he wrote.
 "It may not be money, but if it is to obtain the favor or the good will of a litigant, although he pays them no money, it is just as reprehensible as if the consideration was a pecuniary one."
 Boyd allowed that an exception might exist where a party or witness had been convicted of perjury in the original trial, as that would be a bar to continued litigation, but that was not an issue in the case at bar, so the court did not need to decide it.